greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/master-lists/controlled-documents/master-list-or-register-of-controlled-documents.md

 ---
-title: Master list or register of controlled documents
+title: Master List Or Register Of Controlled Documents
 linkTitle: Master list or register of controlled documents
 date: '2025-04-29T17:09:00Z'
 weight: 1